firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 | 2     | 5      |
 | 3   | 6    |

-The `CROSS JOIN` example below produces a table of every possible pairing of these rows.
+The following `CROSS JOIN` example produces a table of every possible pairing of these rows.

 ``` sql
 SELECT